nicknijenhuis/XamarinAlliance/Challenge 3/Readme.md

 To install the Azure Mobile App SDK for Xamarin, first **add the [Microsoft.Azure.Mobile.Client](https://www.nuget.org/packages/Microsoft.Azure.Mobile.Client/) NuGet package**.
 This package provides the *MobileServiceClient* class to connect to the backend.

+> **Important:** you need to add the NuGet package to both the portable class library project, as well as the platform-specific projects.

 We then need to **instantiate and configure the *MobileServiceClient*** to connect to our endpoint by providing it the URL to our Azure Mobile App:

 ```csharp